 A very simple Chhatri style adorns these old heritage city gates of Jaipur.

-The Cenotaph or Tombs
+The Cenotaph or Tombs of Gaitore

 Some experts believe Chhatris were first used in memorials or cenotaphs before being used for beautifying the buildings.
 It is difficult to verify if this is entirely true, however across Rajasthan, all cenotaphs consist of Chhatris be it Gaitore in Jaipur, Bada Bagh in Jaiselmer or Moosi Maharani Ki Chhatri in Alwar.